Our Investment strategy

 Each potential investment will be evaluated to ensure the income received is sufficient to provide an acceptable rate of return following the payment of borrowing costs, acquisition costs, management fees and any running costs.

-The Council will procure external advisors to act on its behalf for the acquisition of investments, who will provide pre-purchase reports and building surveys to support the business case.
+We will procure external advisors to act on its behalf for the acquisition of investments, who will provide pre-purchase reports and building surveys to support the business case.
 These consultants will be managed by the Commercial Development and Investment Team, who will be responsible for monitoring the service that is provided.

 Market Analysis and Background

 The Strategy will adopt the same underlying principle of diversification in acquiring property investments offering a similar return profile.
-The three main property sectors will be included (industrial, office and retail) and in turn, these will be additionally diversified on criteria including location, the lease term and lot size.
-When added to the existing portfolio this will assist in protecting the Councils overall risk and return profile should an individual property investment cease to be income producing (for example, it is undergoing refurbishment or awaiting a new tenant).
+The 3 main property sectors will be included (industrial, office and retail) and in turn, these will be additionally diversified on criteria including location, the lease term and lot size.
+When added to the existing portfolio this will assist in protecting our overall risk and return profile should an individual property investment cease to be income producing (for example, it is undergoing refurbishment or awaiting a new tenant).

 Property Acquisition Methodology